Extreme Close-up Shots in Hitchcock Movies

 Young and Innocent

 No one can like the drummer man.
-The marvellous long shot ending with an extreme close-up shot of the murderer's characteristic twitching eyes.
+The marvellous long shot in the restaurant ends with an extreme close-up shot of the murderer's characteristic twitching eyes.

 The tortured female prisoner whispering.